 - Position: Professor in Applied Performance and Head of School

-- Areas of expertise: applied theatre; drama education; participatory performance practice; risk and vulnerability in performance; radical openness; event cultures; festival performance; electronic dance music culture.
+- Areas of expertise: applied theatre; drama education; participatory performance practice; risk and vulnerability in performance; arts, health; event cultures; festival performance; electronic dance music culture.

 - Email: A.OGrady@leeds.ac.uk